liftoff/GateOne/gateone/docs/source/Developer/embedding_part1.rst

 This tutorial will walk you through embedding Gate One into a completely different web application.
 It is divided into two parts:

     #.
 Basics: Embedding Gate One into any web page.
     #.
-Advanced: API-based authentication and customizing everything.
+Advanced: API-based authentication, "embedded mode", and customizing *everything*.

 We'll assume you have Gate One installed and running with the following settings (in your server.conf)::

-    auth = None # anonymous authentication mode port = 443
+    auth = None # Anonymous authentication
+    port = 443
     disable_ssl = False
-    origins = "*" # Disable origin checking (this will be covered in Part 2) url_prefix = "/" # Keep it simple for the tutorial
+    origins = "*" # Disable origin checking for now (this will be covered in Part 2) url_prefix = "/" # Keep it simple for the tutorial

 .. note:: 'origins' is the only setting above that is differs from defaults.